proRamLOGO/Quiz/Readme.md

-# Question As Receieved From Internshala
+# Question As Receieved From Recruiter
 Develop a small quiz application using the C and C++ programming language (Two different solutions: One using C and the other using C++ from the same problem statement).

 - The quiz will contain 10 questions asked one at a time.